Multidimensional Fourier series with quantum circuits: Results and discussion

-To compare the models, we assume that all use singe-qudit encoding gates, although its extension to multi-qudit gates is straightforward (equivalent to finding an information unit of dimension $\Bar{d}=d^n$).
-The degree of the Fourier series generated by all ansatzes becomes
+To compare the models, we assume that all use singe-qudit encoding gates, although their extension to multi-qudit gates is straightforward (equivalent to finding an information unit of dimension $\Bar{d}=d^n$).
+The degree of the Fourier series generated by the first three ansatzes is determined by

-where $d$ is the dimension of the qudit used in the model, regardless of how many of them we use.
-For the derivation and more details of the ansatzes, see App. \ref{app:LA}, \ref{app:PA}, and \ref{app:MA}.
-By establishing the dimension of the qudit $d$ and the number of layers $L$, we fix the Fourier series frequency spectrum $\Omega$ and their degree $D$.
-Once this is fixed, we know how many coefficients $N_c$ we require to characterize a general Fourier series, which at the same time give us the d.o.f. of the output series.
-Then, we study if we can fully characterize the Fourier series coefficients by comparing the d.o.f. $\nu$ with the number of independent parameters $N_p$ in the quantum circuit.
-The ansatz is required to contain, at least, $\nu$ free parameters to generate any series coefficient, resulting in a condition $N_p \geq \nu$.
-When this condition is not accomplished, the model is not general enough to approximate multi-dimensional Fourier series with an arbitrarily large degree.
-However, having $\nu>N_p$ does not necessarily guarantee that we can fit a general series since the coefficient equations are highly coupled and non-linear (Eq. \eqref{eq:coef}), although one might expect that, in general, $\nu>N_p$ is enough to approximate a given series.
-Our goal is to establish a lower bound in the worst-case scenario in terms of the circuit ansatz requirements to fit a general multi-dimensional Fourier series.
+where $d$ is the dimension of the qudit(s) used in the model.
+The super parallel model outputs a Fourier series of degree

+which grows quadratic with the number of layers due to the use of multiple encoding blocks per layer.
+For detailed derivation and further information on the models, refer to App. \ref{app:LA}, \ref{app:PA}, \ref{app:MA}, and \ref{app:SP}.
+By specifying the qudit dimension $d$ and the number of layers $L$, we determine the Fourier series frequency spectrum $\Omega$ and its degree $D$.
+This allows us to calculate the degrees of freedom $\nu$ of the output series by plugging Eq. \eqref{eq:degree_ansatzes} and \eqref{eq:degree_SP} in Eq. \eqref{eq:degrees_freedom}.
+Our next step is to investigate whether we can fully represent the Fourier series coefficients by comparing the degrees of freedom $\nu$ with the number of independent parameters $N_p$ in the quantum circuit.
+The ansatzes are required to contain, at least, $\nu$ free parameters to generate any series coefficient, resulting in a condition $N_p \geq \nu$.
+When this condition is not accomplished, the model is not general enough to approximate all possible Fourier series.
+However, having $\nu>N_p$ does not necessarily guarantee that we can fit a general series since the coefficient equations are highly coupled and non-linear (see Eq. \eqref{eq:coef}), although one might expect that, in general, $\nu>N_p$ is enough to approximate a given series.
+Our goal is to establish a lower bound in the worst-case scenario in terms of the circuit ansatz requirements to fit a general multidimensional Fourier series.

+The one-dimensional feature model, introduced in section \ref{sec:FS with quantum circuits}, possesses $\nu = 2(D+1) = 2(L(d-1)+1)$ degrees of freedom, and $N_p = (L+1)(d^2-1)$ free parameters.
+Both these quantities increase linearly with the number of layers and $N_p > N_c$ holds for all values of $L$ and $d$, which implies that the degrees of freedom requirements are satisfied in all cases.